The Troop (book): Synopsis

 When the boys wake up, they notice that Kent is infected and Ephraim forcefully secludes him from the group.
 The teens camp out in the cabin cellar and overnight Tim is killed by a tree that collapsed on the side of the cabin he was locked in.
 His corpse is infested with the worms.

 Shelley hides and uses a radio to manipulate the uninfected but paranoid Ephraim into believing he's infected and torments and drowns the completely disfigured Kent in the ocean, resulting in Shelley becoming infected.
 Shelley's manipulation of Ephraim cause him to cut himself open with his knife, looking for worms inside of him.
 Newt and Max survey the island unaware of this.
 The three teens return to Shelley's location and overnight Shelley burns Ephraim alive.

 Newt and Max decide to find the spark plugs from the strangers' boat having realized he ate them, but Shelley steals the spark plugs and has a fight with the pair resulting in Newt's infection and Shelley's death.

 Max and Newt escape on the now working boat but are stopped by soldiers.
 Newt is killed after revealing he was infected leaving only Max as the survivor.
 Max finds he is unable to live life normally as everyone now treats him differently.

 The ending is up to interpretation, with the final passage remarking that Max is returning to the now charred and desolate island on a stolen boat, with a deep "hunger" inside of him.

 During the story, each chapter is intercut with various reports and interviews revealing that a brilliant yet psychopathic scientist named Dr. Clive Edgerton was working on a modified tapeworm that could rapidly but safely cause weight loss.
 Edgerton had been using the stranger who arrived on the island (whose name is revealed to be Thomas Padgett) as a human test subject for the worms before he escaped and travelled to Falstaff Island.
 Edgerton had also started to accept grants from military agencies hoping to use the parasites in warfare, with Falstaff Island being used as a testing site.

 Release

 The Troop was released in hardback through Galley Books in the United States on February 25, 2014, alongside an audiobook adaptation narrated by Corey Brill.
 A mass-market paperback edition by Pocket Books was released in July of that year and Gallery Books issued a larger paperback in 2016.

 It has since been released in French, Hungarian, and Chinese.

 Film adaptation

 In August 2019 Deadline reported that film rights to The Troop were optioned by James Wan’s Atomic Monster.
 E.L.
 Katz has been named as director, while Wan and Michael Clear will serve as producers.
 Noah Gardner and Aidan Fitzgerald have been picked as the film's screenwriters.

+In August 2026, development restarted with the film now under Paramount Primal and Lyrical Media.
+The new screenwriter is Chris Basler.